Udari Madhushani

 Vikash Sehwag, Saeed Mahloujifar, Tinashe Handina, Sihui Dai, Chong Xiang, Mung Chiang, Prateek Mittal

-We show that synthetic data from diffusion model provides a termendous boost in generalization performance of robust training.
+We showed that synthetic data from diffusion model provides a termendous boost in the generalization performance of adversarial training.

 Lower Bounds on Cross-Entropy Loss in the Presence of Test-time Adversaries